There’s a lot of ongoing debate about whether marketing funnels can be the answer to growing your business.

 - Email broadcasts

-When measuring the success of these channels, you need to ask yourself a few important questions:
+When measuring the success of these channels, you need to ask yourself a few crucial questions:

 - Can responding to emails be considered a conversion?